irisnet/irishub/README.md

 iris client query account $MYADDR
 ```

 Nice.
-We can also lookup the candidate set:
+We can also lookup the candidate/validator set:

 ```
 iris client query candidates